White House Task Force to Protect Students from Sexual Assault: Background and history

+Since the end of the Obama presidency, the Task Force has not issued any reports and has not been revived since under the Biden administration.
+The website NotAlone.gov, launched as part of the Task Force initiation, has since become unavailable.

 Responsibilities

 The Task Force was created to protect students from sexual assault, to help improve the safety of American college and university campuses, and to help American colleges and universities to "meet their obligations" and be in compliance with federal regulations in this area.